36 Leverage Trading Tips to Protect Your Capital

 Now, if you have a leverage trading strategy that you are familiar I recommend that you stick to the same strategy when getting into leveraged investing.
 This is because if you try new ways to trade with more capital you are going to find yourself lost without a good grip on the action.
 Knowing your strategy will yield better results and you will feel more in control.
 Then, when you have traded your strategy for a couple of weeks or months you should start to branch out to more complex strategies to take advantage of the fact that your increased position sizes will do well in several strategies.

-If you don’t have a favorite setup or strategy I recommend that you start looking for a strategy that suits your investment style.
+If you don’t have a favorite setup or strategy I recommend that you start looking for a strategy that suits your investment style and risk profile.
 If you are a short-term trader you should look for some intra-day setups and if you are more of a swing trader, try to find setups that let you hold a position overnight.
 Once you become familiar with this strategy, stick to it, and increase the position size instead of changing the strategy.

 Use a take-profit order